Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] Share the problem with your team to see if they can create a solution
 - [ ] Work around the issue until the last responsible moment to solve it
 - [ ] Check the Product Owner's schedule and book time for a meeting

+#### Q133.
+When is the best time to review the team's burndown chart?

+- [ ] after the daily stand-up
+- [x] before the Sprint Retrospective
+- [ ] before the Daily Scrum
+- [ ] before quarterly planning

+#### Q134.
+Which statement about the actor in a user story can be true?

+- [ ] The system cannot be the actor
+- [ ] There must be multiple personas for each actor
+- [x] The actor can be the system itself
+- [ ] The actor does not have to be a specified role in the solution